canonical-ols/snapstore-snap-docs/docs/how-to/enable-ha.md

 and the backend Enterprise Store units.
 They need to be configured correctly to interact with the backend units.

-Reverse proxies must set the `X-Forwarded-Proto` HTTP header appropriately depending the protocol used by the client.
+Reverse proxies must set the `X-Forwarded-Proto` HTTP header appropriately depending the protocol used by the client (`http`/`https`).
 Unsupported protocols should be denied.
 For example, if you don't want to handle unencrypted HTTP traffic with clients, then the reverse proxy should deny the request (or upgrade the connection to HTTPS).
 Clients should not be able to directly set the `X-Forwarded-Proto` header in their requests; only the reverse proxy should.

 Reverse proxies should also specify the relevant backend units in the configuration.